By Eric Vandenbroeck and

 orientation, and its clear appeal to the Hindu majority.
 The turn toward

-religion could be seen, superficially, in Mrs. Gandhi’s public demonstration of
+religion could be seen, superficially, in Gandhi’s public demonstration of her

-temples around the country, and cultivating an image of devoutness.
-Indira was
+country, and cultivating an image of devoutness.
+Indira was greatly influenced

 She also began